 Competitors are reminded that car and/or crew changes may affect the crew's eligibility for team and other awards, and the eligibility for team awards of other members of a team affected by a change of car.
-No refund of individual or team entry fees will be made if any crew or team becomes ineligible for certain awards because of a late change of car by that or any other car or crew.

 Competitors may not change cars after Scrutineering.
 Competitors who retire may follow the event as spectators in another car, and may participate in all social events, but they may not drive on to the sites of special tests, nor will they be covered by rally insurance.